Mbed-TLS/mbedtls/docs/use-psa-crypto.md

 `psa_crypto_init()` before calling any function from the SSL/TLS, X.509 or PK module.

+**Why enable this option:** to fully take advantage of PSA drivers in PK, X.509 and TLS.
+For example, enabling this option is what allows use of drivers for ECDSA, ECDH and EC J-PAKE in those modules.
+However, note that ven with this option disabled, some code in PK, X.509, TLS or the crypto library might still use PSA drivers, if it can determine it's safe to do so; currently that's the case for hashes.

 **Relationship with other options:** This option depends on `MBEDTLS_PSA_CRYPTO_C`.
 These two options differ in the following way:
 - `MBEDTLS_PSA_CRYPTO_C` enables the implementation of the PSA Crypto API.